Redwood Coast California, USA Travel Guide

 Deepen your interests and skills inspired via your travel.

-Learn photography techniques to document your travels more effectively.
+Learn photography techniques to capture your travels more effectively.
 Skillshare offers courses on landscape and travel photography.

 Start a nature journal to record your thoughts and observations.
-Combine writing with sketching inspired by the redwood environment.
+Combine writing with sketching based on the redwood environment.

 A personal way to deepen your connection to the natural world.
 Seek out moments of quiet contemplation amidst the ancient trees.